Burke-Daniel/Aquarius/README.md

 running.
 Please see the below instructions based on your operating system.**

 ## Building and Running a Sample Aquarius Application Automatically on Mac & Linux
-1. Extract the zip file to Aquarius/
-2. Navigate in a command-line interface to the unzipped project folder Aquarius/
+1. Navigate in a command-line interface to the project folder
-3. In your command-line execute the following command `sh build-run-sample-app.sh`
+2. In your command-line execute the following command `sh build-run-sample-app.sh`
-4. If a window opens, you have successfully built and run a sample Aquarius application!
+3. If a window opens, you have successfully built and run a sample Aquarius application!

 ## Building and Running a Sample Aquarius Application Automatically on Windows
-1. Extract the zip file to Aquarius/
-2. Navigate in a command-line interface to the unzipped project folder Aquarius/
+1. Navigate in a command-line interface to the project folder
-3. In your command-line interface execute the following command `build-run-sample-app.bat`
+2. In your command-line interface execute the following command `build-run-sample-app.bat`
-4. If a window opens, you have successfully built and run a sample Aquarius application!
+3. If a window opens, you have successfully built and run a sample Aquarius application!

 **Alternatively, the below instructions could be used to complete the building and running of a sample Aquarius application manually on Windows, MAC, and Linux but not WSL.**

 ## Building Aquarius Manually
-1. Extract the zip file to Aquarius/
-2. Navigate in a command-line interface to the unzipped project folder
+1. Navigate in a command-line interface to the project folder
-3. Make a build directory by executing the following command `mkdir build`
+2. Make a build directory by executing the following command `mkdir build`
-4. Navigate to the build directory by executing the following command `cd build`
+3. Navigate to the build directory by executing the following command `cd build`
-5. Execute CMake to build the project by executing the following command `cmake ..`
+4. Execute CMake to build the project by executing the following command `cmake ..`
-6. Generate an executable file by executing the following command `cmake --build . --config Release`
+5. Generate an executable file by executing the following command `cmake --build . --config Release`

 ## Running a Sample Aquarius Application Manually
 1. Remain in the same command-line interface window used to build the project, navigate to the Sandbox directory of the